sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 I> The `toSorted()` method is included in ECMAScript 2023, and supported by all major browsers, as well as Node.js 20.

 Probably the only valid reason to mutate function parameters is performance optimization: when we work with a huge piece of data and creating a new object or array would be too slow.
-But like with all performance optimizations: measure first to know whether we actually have a problem, and avoid premature optimization.
+However, like with all performance optimizations: measure first to know whether we actually have a problem, and avoid premature optimization.

 ## Make mutation explicit if they are necessary

-Sometimes we can’t avoid mutation, for example, because of an unfortunate language API that does mutation.
+Sometimes we can’t avoid mutation, for example because of an unfortunate language API that does mutation.

 Array’s `sort()` method is an infamous example of that: